-I spent a good number of years high-tailing it off for Italy every chance I got, grabbing the latest Fiat rental and jetting out for the next new adventure.
+I spent a good number of years jetting off for Italy every chance I got, grabbing the latest Fiat rental and jetting out for the next new adventure.
 A village I’d never been to, grape I’d never heard of, wine I’d never tried, friend I’d never met—any new experience that would bring me closer to understanding Italian wine—I was down.

 I ran hills through muddy vineyards, harvested grapes in Barolo and Barbaresco, slid through snow storms, melted in the heat, got lost (both figuratively and literally), found my way, wrote notes in my journal, took pictures, and then I started writing stories.
 When people started reading, I wrote more stories.
 I kept going back: exploring, documenting, sharing.